CS100 Lecture 2

 int is the most optimal integer type for the platform.

-• Use smaller types (short, or even unsigned char) for memory-saving or other special purposes.
+short, or evenunsigned char) for memory-saving or other special purposes. - Use

 Which one is the real world, the integer types or \(\mathbb Z\)?